hubersn/SwingHelpViewer/README.md

 A few months later, I experimented with search functionality for a project of one of my students (adding an Apache Lucene-based indexed search capability).
 What actually got added here is a naive full-text search without any fancy library.

 ## Future development
-For my needs, the current state is "good enough".
+For my needs, the current state is "good enough" (but I said the same before adding full-text search and tracker-based context sensitive help).

 Some obvious improvements, whenever I find time and motivation:
 - add full-text search beyond the naive approach, i.e. index-based, multi-language, fuzzy, ranked